Sylius/Sylius/bundles/SyliusSalesBundle/index.rst

 This bundle is a foundation for sales order handling for Symfony2 projects.
 It allows you to use any model as the merchandise.

-It also includes super flexible adjustments feature, which serves as a base for any taxation, shipping charges or discounts system.
+It also includes a super flexible adjustments feature, which serves as a basis for any taxation, shipping charges or discounts system.

 .. toctree::
    :numbered: